Post

 bundle install

-bundle exec jekyll s # http://127.0.0.1:4000
+bundle exec jekyll serve # verify at http://127.0.0.1:4000

 1

-jekyll build # outputs → _site/
+jekyll build # outputs to _site/

-2. Enable versioning for state history.
+2. Enable versioning for state history

 main.tf